azimchamran/azimchamran/README.md

 ### Hi there 👋
 I am Azim Chamran.
-I am Wordpress engineer amd web developer.
+I am Wordpress engineer and web developer.

 - 🔭 I’m currently working on FarokhiGroup as a web developer.
 - 🌱 I’m currently learning SEO and  focusing on the Laravel framework and restful API.